vaidik/gtm-tools/README.md

 ## Use Cases

-`google-tag-manager-tools` is targeted towards developers using GTM to manager 3rd party integrations on their web applications.
+`gtm-tools` is targeted towards developers using GTM to manager 3rd party integrations on their web applications.
 Most of the use-cases are to cater to developers' needs.

 Here are some of the use cases: